primefaces/primefaces/docs/9_0/ajax/rendering.md

 # Partial Rendering

-In addition to components like autoComplete, datatable, slider with built-in ajax capabilities, PrimeFaces also provides a generic PPR (Partial Page Rendering) mechanism to update JSF components with ajax.
+In addition to components like autoComplete, datatable, slider with built-in AJAX capabilities, PrimeFaces also provides a generic PPR (Partial Page Rendering) mechanism to update JSF components with AJAX.
 Several components are equipped with the common PPR attributes (e.g. update, process, onstart, oncomplete).

 ## Infrastructure

-PrimeFaces Ajax Framework is based on standard server side APIs of JSF 2.
+PrimeFaces AJAX Framework is based on standard server side APIs of JSF 2.
 There are no additional artfacts like custom AjaxViewRoot, AjaxStateManager, AjaxViewHandler, Servlet Filters, HtmlParsers, PhaseListeners and so on.
 PrimeFaces aims to keep it clean, fast and lightweight.

-On client side rather than using client side API implementations of JSF implementations like Mojarra and MyFaces, PrimeFaces scripts are based on the most popular javascript library; jQuery which is far more tested, stable regarding ajax, DOM handling, DOM tree traversing than a JSF implementations scripts.
+On client side rather than using client side API implementations of JSF implementations like Mojarra and MyFaces, PrimeFaces scripts are based on the most popular javascript library; jQuery which is far more tested, stable regarding AJAX, DOM handling, DOM tree traversing than a JSF implementations scripts.

 ## Using IDs

 **Getting Started**

-When using PPR you need to specify which component(s) to update with ajax.
+When using PPR you need to specify which component(s) to update with AJAX.
 If the component that triggers PPR request is at the same namingcontainer (eg. form) with the component(s) it renders, you can use the server ids directly.
 In this section although we’ll be using commandButton, same applies to every component that’s capable of PPR such as commandLink, poll,